Ever wondered EXACTLY what happens when you go to get semi-permanent eyebrow tattoos?

-According to Tilly I must have more nerve endings on my face in that area.
-Maybe I’m a wimp but there was no chance I was about the start snoozing during this treatment.
+According to Tilly, I must have more nerve endings on my face in that area.
+Maybe I’m a wimp but there was no chance I was about to start snoozing during this treatment.
 That being said, it wasn’t that bad – nothing unbearable.

 Tilly built up the layers of pigment, drawing over the fine lines that she had drawn with the needle.
 In total three layers were tattooed onto my skin.
 Then I was told to come back in four to six weeks time for my retouch.
 I was also told not to put any makeup on my eyebrows for as long as possible (which anyone who knows me will realise was SUPER hard).
-After a couple of days, the skin on my eyebrows started to flake a little bit, I had a mini melt down that I’d turn into gollum but I was warned this might happen so I didn’t freak out too much.
+After a couple of days, the skin on my eyebrows started to flake a little bit and I had a mini-meltdown that I’d turn into Gollum.
 At first, my skin was quite tender and sensitive but within a week or so it had started to heal and feel more comfortable.

 The treatment took around two hours but thanks to a nice a cheesy playlist playing in the background it didn’t seem to take quite that long.
-At the end I was told to come back for a retouch after 4-6 weeks.
+I was told to come back for a retouch after 4-6 weeks.

 What was the verdict?

-At first I was a bit unsure – but I’m the kind of person that hates it even when my eyebrows are threaded for at least the first half hour.
-Until I catch my reflection in a mirror and realise they’re nowhere near the hairy mess they were before I sat down on the beauticians chair.
-I was a bit worried the colour didn’t match up to my eyebrows very well and I thought that the strokes were a little too obvious at the front of my brow.
+At first, I was a bit unsure – I was a bit worried the colour didn’t match up to my eyebrows very well and I thought that the strokes were a little too obvious at the front of my brow.
 But after about two weeks the colour faded and at this point, I was IN LOVE.
 Like, seriously in love.